 I should mention that after my mother died he married three more wives within a decade.
 My mother had spoiled him by helping with his business, raising his children and taking a lot of verbal abuse.
 Others weren't so tolerant.
 My father moved a few more times in his life including Kitchener and Elliot Lake.
 His last home was Trenton.

 All his life my father struggled with weight trying all sorts of diets and bought an exercycle machine.
 The real problem I saw was he was a very frustrated man (who worked very hard and was smart) but couldn't find enough satisfaction with life and so ate a lot of comfort food.
 I picked up that as well, although my weight was not quite as bad.
 When he died part of the problem was that because of his obesity (which had gotten worse as he aged) doctors couldn't diagnose the problem until it was too late.
+What killed him was an abdominal aneurysm.
 For the last 48 hours or so of his life he was hooked up so he couldn't speak.